sneko/backup-cleaner/README.md

 For us the best idea is to define a scheduler directly into the pipeline of either your application to back up if it's app-specific, or the global infrasctructure if it's about shared resources.

-We provide [a few pipeline examples in to the `examples` folder](./examples/).
+We provide [a few pipeline examples into the `examples` folder](./examples/).
 Feel free to adapt them to your needs.

 ## Frequently Asked Questions